keironwalford/SynopticProject/README.md

 ## MeshMessagingApp

-The **MeshMessagingApp** is a Bluetooth Mesh chat application for Android.
+The MeshMessagingApp is a Bluetooth Mesh chat application for Android.
-It can be run as a project directly through **Android Studio**.
+It can be run as a project directly through Android Studio.

 ### To run:
 1. Clone this repository.